jim-b/ECCSI-SAKKE/README.md

 ------
     Prep (linux):
-        The 'make' script needs to executable and as I'm new to git hub, it doesn't seem immediately obvious how (or even if you can) do this.
+        The 'make' script needs to executable and as I'm new to git hub, it doesn't seem immediately obvious how to (or even if you can) do this.
 So, when you've cloned the repo, do:

             chmod 775 make